que-es-una-fpga

 What is an FPGA?
 Reasons for its rise in the Maker community

-There has recently been increasing interest in devices called FPGAs as an alternative to microprocessor electronics.
+Recently, there has been a growing interest in devices called FPGAs, as an alternative to microprocessor-based electronics.

-In this post, we will see what an FPGA is, what the reasons for its rise and popularity are in the geek/maker world.
-In the future, we will delve into Open Source FPGAs hand in hand with the Alhambra FPGA.
+In this post, we will see what an FPGA is, what are the reasons for its rise and popularity in the geek/maker world.
+In the future, we will delve into Open Source FPGAs with the Alhambra FPGA.

 What is an FPGA?

 FPGAs were invented in 1984 by Ross Freeman and Bernard Vonderschmitt, co-founders of Xilinx.
-Some of the main manufacturers are Xilinx, Altera (bought by Intel in 2015), MicroSem, Lattice Semiconductor, or Atmel, among others.
+Some of the main manufacturers are Xilinx, Altera (purchased by Intel in 2015), MicroSem, Lattice Semiconductor or Atmel, among others.

 que-es-un-fpga-zynq

-FPGAs are slower than an ASIC (Application-Specific Integrated Circuit), specific processors developed for a particular task.
-However, the great flexibility of being able to change their configuration makes their cost lower for both small manufacturing batches and prototyping, due to the enormous expense required to develop and manufacture an ASIC.
+FPGAs are slower than an ASIC (Application-Specific Integrated Circuit), specific processors developed to perform a certain task.
+However, the great flexibility of being able to change their configuration makes their cost lower both for small manufacturing batches and for prototyping, due to the enormous expense required to develop and manufacture an ASIC.

-FPGAs are used in the industry dedicated to the development of digital integrated circuits and research centers to create digital circuits for the production of prototypes and small series of ASICs.
+FPGAs are used in industries dedicated to the development of digital integrated circuits and research centers to create digital circuits for prototyping and small series of ASICs.

-Although at first glance it seems that a processor and an FPGA are similar devices because both are capable of performing certain tasks, the truth is that when delving into the topic, it is almost easier to find differences than similarities.
+Although at first glance a processor and an FPGA seem to be similar devices, because both are capable of performing certain tasks, the truth is that upon closer examination it is almost easier to find differences than similarities.

-To enter the topic, let’s remember in a very summarized way the way a processor works.
-A processor contains a series of instructions (functions) that perform operations on binary operators (add, increment, read and write from memory).
-Some processors have more instructions than others (associated with the internal circuitry of the processor) and it is one of the factors that determine its performance.
+To get into the topic, let’s recall very briefly how a processor works.
+A processor contains a series of instructions (functions) that perform operations on binary operands (add, increment, read and write from memory).
+Some processors have more instructions than others (associated with the processor’s internal circuitry) and this is one of the factors that determine their performance.

 que-es-un-fpga-arquitectura-cpu

-On the other hand, it contains a series of registers, which contain the input and output data in the processor’s operations.
-In addition, we have memory to store information.
+On the other hand, it contains a series of registers, which hold the input and output data for the processor’s operations.
+Additionally, we have memory to store information.

-Finally, a processor contains a stack of instructions, which contains the program to be executed in machine code, and a clock.
+Finally, a processor contains an instruction stack, which holds the program to be executed in machine code, and a clock.

 In each clock cycle, the processor reads the necessary values from the instruction stack, calls the appropriate instruction, and executes the calculation.

-When we program the processor, we use one of the many available languages, in a format understandable and comfortable for users.
-In the linking and compilation process, the code is translated into machine code, which is stored in the processor’s memory.
-From there, the processor executes the instructions, and therefore our program.
+When we program the processor, we use one of the many available languages, in a format that is understandable and convenient for users.
+During the linking and compilation process, the code is translated into machine code, which is stored in the processor’s memory.
+From there, the processor executes the instructions, and thus our program.

-However, when programming an FPGA, what we are doing is modifying an array of connections.
+However, when programming an FPGA, what we are doing is modifying a connection matrix.
 The individual blocks are made up of elements that allow them to adopt different transfer functions.

 que-es-un-fpga-arquitectura

-Together, the different blocks, connected by the connections we program, physically constitute an electronic circuit, similar to how we would do on a training board or when making our own chip.
+Together, the different blocks, connected by the connections we program, cause an electronic circuit to be physically constituted, similar to how we would do it on a breadboard or when manufacturing our own chip.

-However, in an FPGA, we vary the internal structure, synthesizing one or several electronic circuits inside.
-When we “program” the FPGA, we define the electronic circuits that we want to configure inside it.
+However, in an FPGA we vary the internal structure, synthesizing one or several electronic circuits inside it.
+By “programming” the FPGA, we define the electronic circuits we want to be configured inside it.

 How is an FPGA programmed?

 FPGAs are not “programmed” in the sense we are used to, with a language like C, C++, or Python.
-In fact, FPGAs use a different type of language called descriptive language, instead of a programming language.
+In fact, FPGAs use a different type of language called a descriptive language, rather than a programming language.

 These descriptive languages are called HDL or Hardware Description Language.
-Examples of HDL languages are Verilog, HDL, or ABEL.
-Verilog is Open Source, so it will be one of the most frequently heard ones.
+Examples of HDL languages are Verilog, HDL or ABEL.
+Verilog is Open Source, so it will be one of the ones we hear about most frequently.

-Subsequently, the integrator (in a broad sense, the equivalent of the “compiler” in programming languages) translates the description we have made of the device into a synthesizable (achievable) device with the FPGA blocks, and determines the connections to be made.
+Subsequently, the integrator (roughly speaking, the equivalent of the “compiler” in programming languages) translates the description we have made of the device into a synthesizable (realizable) device with the FPGA blocks, and determines the connections that need to be made.

-The connections to the FPGA are translated into a specific FPGA communication frame (bitstream), which is transmitted to the FPGA during programming.
+The connections to the FPGA are translated into a specific communication pattern (bitstream) specific to the FPGA, which is transmitted to the FPGA during programming.
 The FPGA interprets the bitstream and configures the connections.
 From that moment on, the FPGA is configured with the circuit we have defined/described.

 que-es-un-fpga-bitstream

-HDL languages have a difficult learning curve.
-The greatest difficulty is that they have a very low level of abstraction, as they describe electronic circuits.
+HDL languages have a steep learning curve.
+The main difficulty is that they have a very low level of abstraction, as they describe electronic circuits.
 This causes projects to grow enormously as the code increases.

-Manufacturers provide commercial tools to program their own FPGAs.
-Currently, they configure complete environments with a large number of tools and functionalities.
-Unfortunately, most of them are not free, or they are only free for some FPGA models from the manufacturer.
-Unfortunately, they are not free and are tied to the architecture of a single manufacturer.
+Manufacturers provide commercial tools for programming their own FPGAs.
+Currently, they set up complete environments with a large number of tools and functionalities.
+Unfortunately, most are not free, or are only free for some of the manufacturer’s FPGA models.
+Unfortunately, they are not free, and are tied to the architecture of a single manufacturer.

 With the development of FPGAs, other languages have appeared that allow a higher level of abstraction, similar to C, Java, Matlab.
 Examples are System-C, Handel-C, Impulse-C, Forge, among others.

-With the evolution in the development of FPGAs, tools focused on the graphical programming of FPGAs have also appeared, such as LabVIEW FPGA, or the Open Source project IceStudio developed by Jesús Arroyo Torrens.
+With the evolution in FPGA development, tools focused on graphical programming of FPGAs have also appeared, such as LabVIEW FPGA, or the Open Source project IceStudio developed by Jesús Arroyo Torrens.

 que-es-un-fpga-icestudio

-Finally, some initiatives have tried to make the conversion from a programming language to HDL (usually Verilog), which can then be loaded into the FPGA with the tools of the same.
+Finally, some initiatives have attempted to perform conversion from a programming language to HDL (usually Verilog), which can then be loaded into the FPGA using its tools.
 Examples are the Panda project, the Cythi project, or MyPython, among others.

 When we program a processor, if we make a mistake, there are usually no serious problems.
-Usually, we will even have an environment where we can debug and trace the program, define breakpoints, and see the flow of the program.
+Often we even have an environment where we can do Debug and trace the program, set breakpoints, and see the program flow.

 However, when programming an FPGA, we are physically configuring a system and, in case of an error, we could cause a short circuit and damage part or all of the FPGA.

-For that reason, and as a general rule, we will always simulate the design to be tested before loading it into the real FPGA.
+For this reason, and as a general rule, we will always simulate the design to be tested before loading it onto the real FPGA.

-Descriptive languages are used for simulation, in combination with software that allows simulating and graphing the FPGA’s response.
-An example of this is GTKWave.
+For simulation, descriptive languages are also used, in combination with some software that allows simulating and graphing the FPGA’s response.
+An example is GTKWave.

 que-es-un-fpga-gtkwave-1